 To explore the words that have been used in the quotations linked to one or more codes, you can create a word list or word cloud.
 Word lists and word clouds are described in detail in the section Exploring Data.

 To create a Word Cloud or Word List, right-click on a code or code group somewhere in your project and select either the word cloud or word list option from the context menu.
-Another option is to use the ribbon button in the Code Manager.

 You can aggregate the words by activating the two options 'Ignore Case' and 'Infer base forms'.
 The latter summarizes for instance 'child' and 'children', or 'bring', 'brings' and 'brought'.
 If you use this option you can hoover over a word, and it will tell you which words have been combined under the term.

 You can also select to only display words that belong to a certain category of words, the so-called 'parts of speech'.